olgarozmetova/yavinoffice-website/readme.md

 # Yavin Website

 Bootstrap website for a company that creates and customizes office spaces.
-This website is built with Bootstrap and SCSS.
+This website is built with Bootstrap and Sass.
 It uses [Font Awesome](https://fontawesome.com/) for icons.

 ## Features